 - As a non-densely-populated state with room to develop facilities that generate energy from natural, renewable sources, plus growing human and technological resources, Tennessee has opportunities to become a leader in developing alternative and advanced energy resources to power economic growth.

-- TBR supports restricting government regulations on business to those necessary to ensure safety and fair competition, including regulations affecting alternative and advanced energy development.
+- The Roundtable supports restricting government regulations on business to those necessary to ensure safety and fair competition, including regulations affecting alternative and advanced energy development.

 Fight the opioid abuse threatening Tennessee’s workforce productivity and business reputation.

 - Over-prescription and abuse of opiates threatens Tennessee’s workforce participation and productivity.

 - The Roundtable supports continued reforms which treat providers fairly and combat opioid abuse effectively.

 The Tennessee Business Roundtable favors changes to our nation’s current tax system that promote the growth of Tennessee’s economy, and the well-being and success of Tennessee families.
 The United States currently has the highest corporate tax rate of all industrialized countries, which hinders not only investments in and by Tennessee companies, but also job opportunities and higher wages for our state’s workers.
 Tennessee job-creators and wage-earners need and deserve relief from high rates, complex rules and competitive disadvantages created by the current system.

 Tennessee’s economic success, both today and tomorrow, relies upon its ability to efficiently move goods and people within and through our state—especially for vital Tennessee business sectors like manufacturing, logistics and agriculture.
 Tennessee Business Rountable supports updating TN’s user-fee-based transportation funding system to meet 21st-century realities.